CSS-Electronics/api-examples/README.md

 ## Features
 ```
 For most use cases we recommend to start with the below examples:
-- data-processing: List specific log files, load them and DBC decode the data (local, S3)
+- data-processing: List log files, load them and DBC decode the data (local, S3)

 For some use cases the below examples may be useful:
-- other/asammdf-basics: Examples of using the asammdf API for processing MDF4 data
+- other/asammdf-basics: Load and concatenate MF4 logs, DBC decode them - and save as new MF4 files
 - other/matlab-basics: Examples of how to load and use MF4/MAT CAN bus data
 - other/s3-basics: Examples of how to download, upload or list specific objects on your server
 - other/s3-events: Using AWS Lambda or MinIO notifications (for event based data processing)